PointerToNextPole/my-learning-note/React学习笔记.md

 }, []);
 ```

 In development, opacity will be set to `1` , then to `0` , and then to `1` again. <font color=lightSeaGreen> This should have the same user-visible behavior as setting it to `1` directly</font>, which is what would happen in production.
-If you use a third-party animation library with support for tweening, your cleanup function should reset the timeline to its initial state.
+If you use a third-party animation library with support for tweening（🌏 补间动画）, your cleanup function should reset the timeline to its initial state.

 ###### Fetching data